se-research/OpenDaVINCI/README.md

 ### Using our Docker images

-We also provide pre-built Docker images for x86_64 and armhf:
+We also provide pre-built Docker images for x86_64 and armhf.
+These images will be automatically updated whenever we release new features or patches.

-* Ubuntu/x86_64: docker pull seresearch/opendavinci-ubuntu-amd64
+* Ubuntu/x86_64: docker pull seresearch/opendavinci-ubuntu-amd64 (https://registry.hub.docker.com/u/seresearch/opendavinci-ubuntu-amd64/)

-* Ubuntu/armhf: docker pull seresearch/opendavinci-ubuntu-armhf
+* Ubuntu/armhf: docker pull seresearch/opendavinci-ubuntu-armhf (https://registry.hub.docker.com/u/seresearch/opendavinci-ubuntu-armhf/)

 ### Adding OpenDaVINCI to your Ubuntu Linux distribution